Crispin-Barnes-QI-Group/Minimal-state-preparation-times-for-silicon-spin-qubits-source-code/README.md

 ```bash
 pip install -r requirements.txt
 ```
 in the root directory of this repository.
-To ensure reproducibility all packages in ``requirements.txt`` are version pinned and Python ``3.10.16`` should be used.
+To ensure reproducibility, all packages in ``requirements.txt`` are version pinned, and Python ``3.10.16`` should be used.

 ## Downloading the data